Knee replacement surgery involves removing damaged parts of your knee and replacing them with new parts made of metal and plastic.

 What is knee replacement surgery?

 Knee replacement surgery replaces the damaged parts of your knee with new parts.
-Metal parts replace the ends of your femur (thigh bone) and your tibia (shin bone).
-A plastic part separates the two metal pieces.
+For example, in some surgeries metal parts replace the ends of your femur (thigh bone) and your tibia (shin bone), and a plastic part separates the two metal pieces.
+However, there are variations to this, such as replacing only one part or half a joint.

 When is a knee replacement considered?